tpm2-software/tpm2-tools/man/tpm2_create.1.md

     "password for parent key" option: **-P**.

   * **-g**, **--halg**=_ALGORITHM_:
-    The hash algorithm to use.
+    The hash algorithm for generating the objects name.
+This is optional and defaults to sha256 when not specified.
 Algorithms should follow the " formatting standards, see section "Algorithm Specifiers".
     Also, see section "Supported Hash Algorithms" for a list of supported hash algorithms.

   * **-G**, **--kalg**=_KEY\_ALGORITHM_:
-    The algorithm associated with this object.
+    The key algorithm associated with this object.
+It defaults to RSA if not specified.
     It accepts friendly names just like -g option.
     See section "Supported Public Object Algorithms" for a list of supported object algorithms.

   * **-A**, **--object-attributes**=_ATTRIBUTES_: